Stephanieewelu/Software.Architecture.Packages/README.md

 - Add support for package licensing information and compliance checks.
 - Develop a system for package dependency visualization.
 - Implement a system for automated package documentation generation.
+- Add support for package usage statistics and analytics.
+- Develop a system for automated package testing and validation.
+- Implement a system for package dependency tree visualization.
+- Add support for package vulnerability scanning and reporting.
+- Develop a system for automated package deployment and release management.
+- Implement a system for package performance benchmarking.
+- Add support for package integrity checks using cryptographic hashes.
+- Develop a system for package metadata validation and standardization.
+- Implement a system for package dependency graph analysis.
+- Add support for package usage quotas and rate limiting.
+- Develop a system for package cost analysis and optimization.
+- Implement a system for package license compliance auditing.
+- Add support for package versioning and rollback capabilities.

 ## Recent Improvements